You’ve been asked to watch the recently released movie, Joker.

 Watch Ann Hornaday, The Washington Post’s film critic, share insights on what it means to watch movies like a critic

 Stay Focussed on the Movie

 This is an assignment and you have a word count to abide by.
 Make sure you don’t go off-topic or get derailed while writing the movie review.

 Ultimately, everything you write needs to be correlated to the movie you are reviewing.
-It helps to have your thesis statement written out boldly where you can see it.
-This ensures you don’t wander off topic.
+It helps to have your thesis statement written boldly where you can see it.
+This ensures you don’t wander off-topic.

 While proofreading, do keep this in mind and ensure you haven’t added irrelevant information that’s not in line with the topic because that’s likely to go against you.

 It’s important to note that just because a movie isn’t suited to your taste, does not make it a bad movie.

 You need to be objective while writing a movie review.
 If there is something you disagree with or are critiquing, do include enough evidence in the form of facts, statistics, quotes, and examples to strengthen your argument.

 At the same time, if you happen to review the movie of a director you’ve been a fan of, don’t let that come in between your writing.